kevinzhuang01/project_leaders_2025/_profiles/lingdali.md

   sharp their programming skills and benefit their future careers in both academia and industry, giving the fact that these coding exercise websites are the de facto means to prepare technical interviews.
+desired: Major in computer science/engineering or related fields; proficiency at one or more compilable programming languages (e.g., C/C++); knowledgeable or interest to learn about computer hardware/architecture.
+email: lli@bnl.gov
 ---

 ## Additional Information